-Fresh air into the vehicle is shut off.
-Use this button, for example, to prevent outside odors or water from car washes from entering the vehicle's interior.
+In this setting, the Tempmatic Climate Control System is shut off, including the fresh air supply to the interior of the car.
 Do not drive the vehicle with this setting for long periods with windows and sliding roof closed since the vehicle's normal interior airflow will be disrupted.